Zebiano/projeto_SG/README.md

     }
 </style>
 ```

-2. Next up are all teh variables and animate() function and such.
+Next up are all the variables and animate() function and such.
 Still gotta write the rest...
 Be Patient.